 This DIY guide will teach you how to repair drywall holes.
 Drywall repairs involve using Sheetrock®,

 drywall compound, joint tape, and drywall tools.
-But if you want to hire a contractor, try Angie's List to see what homeowners in your area have to say about companies they hired.
+But if you want to hire a contractor or handyman, be sure to check their references, insurance, and BBB status.

-So theres a hole in the drywall.
+So theres a hole in your drywall.
 It happens.
 Whether the wall took a fist shot or it had a head on

 collision with a tricycle matters not.

-Its got to be fixed.
+Its got to be fixed at some point.
 Luckily, any DIY type person can tackle this job.
 Read on and learn all there is

 to know about repairing drywall holes.
 The process is just a bit more involved than